 How To Hire Remote Devs In The Face Of The Economic Slowdown

 Why crisis is not the reason to sacrifice the growth of your company.
+Tips on how to illuminate the risks of hiring remote devs.

 While everyone awaits the world economic downturn, many companies can mitigate their effects for themselves if they develop or integrate new IT solutions that decrease dependency on offline procedures and interactions.
 For some companies, it’s even a great opportunity to grow their businesses (apps, online entertainment, healthcare tech, and the like).
 Refusing to grow can cost companies lost market share in the future, responding to challenges can help them to obtain resources to beсome less dependent upon external conditions.